 Africa Life Aid spares no effort in Magwi women empowerment

-Africa Life Aid (ALA) is empowering the women of Eastern Equatoria State’s Magwi County with income generating activities and livelihoods, besides helping the dropouts to return to school.
+Africa Life Aid (ALA) is empowering the women of Eastern Equatoria State’s Magwi County with income-generating activities and livelihoods, besides helping the dropouts return to school.

-The target are mostly the victims of gender-based violence (GBV) and school dropouts due to early pregnancies and lack of support.
+The target is mostly the victims of gender-based violence (GBV) and school dropouts due to early pregnancies and lack of support.

-ALA is a national organization operating in the areas of protection, GBV, food security, and peacebuilding.
-It was currently focusing on case documentations, supporting the GBV survivors and income generation.
+ALA is a national organization supported by the Norwegian People’s Aid (NPA) and operates in the areas of protection, GBV, food security, and peacebuilding.
+It was currently focusing on case documentation, supporting the GBV survivors, and income generation.

 He said the chairs were hired to generate income and the women were being trained on table banking during the Sanduk Sanduk (merry-go-round) to consolidate the gains.